Where to Stay in Tokyo, Japan: 8 Best Areas & Hotels

 - Can be crowded during cherry blossom season

 Section L Ueno-Hirokoji is a stylish, family-friendly aparthotel just a 3-minute walk from Ueno-Hirokoji Station, plus two other nearby train lines.
-All of the units have been recently renovated and they include air-con, private bathrooms, kitchenettes, and washing machines, so it’s perfect for both long and short stays.
+All of the units have been recently renovated, and they include air conditioning, private bathrooms, kitchenettes, and washing machines, so it’s perfect for both long and short stays.

 APA Hotel Keisei Ueno Ekimae is a super convenient choice for travelers wanting easy access to Tokyo’s transport network and local attractions.
 It’s just a 1-minute walk from Keisei Ueno Station and 3 minutes from Ueno Station’s JR and subway lines, so you couldn’t ask for a better base for exploring the city!